 - Social Work Research Group

-NASW has chapters in every state in the United States, plus Puerto Rico, Guam, the Virgin Islands, and an International Chapter.
-Washington DC and New York City also host NASW chapters.
+NASW has chapters in every state in the United States, plus Washington, D.C., New York City, Puerto Rico, Guam, the Virgin Islands, and an international chapter.

-An elected Delegate Assembly sets organizational policy for NASW, and an elected Board of Directors establishes strategic priorities for the association.
-Each NASW chapter also has a staff, a board of directors, volunteer committees, and task forces that help to advance the mission of the association.
+Delegate Assembly sets our organizational policy, and an elected Board of Directors establishes our strategic priorities.
+Each NASW chapter also has staff, a board of directors, volunteer committees, and task forces that help to advance our mission.

 NASW employs about 220 people at the chapter and national levels.
-NASW and its chapters manage a $40 million budget.
+NASW and our chapters manage a $40 million budget.

 NASW has four subsidiaries:

 - NASW Foundation supports scientific, philanthropic, and educational activities that advance the social work profession.